Your money-making expert. Financial journalist, TV and radio personality.

 It is much easier to remove unsuitable lodgers from your property than it is to remove full tenants, as they do not have the security of tenure.
 Therefore, should it not work out, and you have outlined details in the contract, it is easy to get them to leave.

-Lodgers do have a right to occupy the other rooms in the house and also to invite guests over, so if you’re not a people person this might be difficult.
+Lodgers do have a right to occupy the other rooms in the house and also to invite guests over, at least not without your approval.
+So if you’re not a people person this might be difficult.

 But bear in mind that you could gain a lodger who simply likes to keep themselves to themselves and spends most of their time in their room.
 Screen potential lodgers properly and everything should be ok.